johanbissemattsson/debout-pour-les-enfants/src/pages/en/news/2019-02-17-an-exhibition.md

 ---
 ![null](/img/utställning-forum-nacka.jpg)

-We now have a small exhibition regarding DPE until the 27th of February.
+We now have a small exhibition regarding DPE in the library in Nacka open until the 27th of February.